mathias-brandewinder/mathias-brandewinder.github.io/_posts/2026-03-18-ransac-part-2.md

 ## Parting thoughts

 That's where I will leave things today!
-I am not entirely satisfied with the organization of the `Ransac.fit` arguments, and will probably revisit the code in the future.
+I am not entirely satisfied with the organization of the `Ransac.fit` signature, and will probably revisit the code in the future.
 That being said, my intent wasn't to produce a production quality library (yet!), I mainly wanted to understand how the algorithm works, and have something usable for my own purposes.